particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note:** Only use letters, numbers, underscores and dashes in function names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.
 A function callback procedure needs to return as quickly as possible otherwise the cloud call will timeout.

+The callback function is called application loop thread context, between calls to loop(), and during Particle.process().

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function has to return an integer; `-1` is commonly used for a failed function call.

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
 This argument length is limited to a max of 63 characters (_prior to 0.8.0_), 622 characters (_since 0.8.0_).
 The String is UTF-8 encoded.

 When using the default [`AUTOMATIC`](#automatic-mode) system mode, the cloud functions must be registered in the `setup()` function.
 The information about registered functions will be sent to the cloud when the `setup()` function has finished its execution.
 In the [`SEMI_AUTOMATIC`](#semi-automatic-mode) and [`MANUAL`](#manual-mode) system modes, the functions must be registered before [`Particle.connect()`](#particle-connect-) is called.

-_Before 1.6.0:_ Variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
+_Before 1.5.0:_ Variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
 When using the [`AUTOMATIC`](#automatic-mode) system mode, make sure you register your cloud functions as early as possible in the `setup()` function, before you do any lengthy operations, delays, or things like waiting for a key press.
 Calling `Particle.function()` after the registration information has been sent does not re-send the request and the function will not work.

 ```cpp
 // EXAMPLE USAGE